Types of Japanese Onsens: Different Hot Springs Water & Functions

 Chloride Onsen is a type of onsen whose main component is chloride ions.
 This onsen is often found near coasts and volcanoes.
 After bathing, the salt attaches to the skin after the water evaporates, so it has a heat retention effect.
 27% of onsens in Japan belong to this category, and you can easily enjoy them in many onsen destinations in Japan, such as Kinosaki Onsen in Hyogo Prefecture.

 Alkaline Onsen is a kind of Onsen whose main component is bicarbonate ion.
 It helps to remove old keratin and makes the skin smooth.
-It is also highly moisturizing, such as in the Hakuba Valley in Nagano Prefecture.You can also find this type of onsen in Osaka, which may be a little closer.
+It is also highly moisturizing, such as at the Hakuba hot springs in Nagano Prefecture, where you can also enjoy skiing and soaking snow monkeys in winter.
+You can also find this type of hot spring in Osaka, which may be a little closer.

-Sulfate Onsen is said to be able to prevent arteriosclerosis and stroke with a heat retention effect that promotes blood circulation and lowers blood pressure, which is helpful in the treatment of cuts, bruises and other skin conditions.
+Sulfate Onsen is said to be able to prevent arteriosclerosis and stroke with a heat retention effect that promotes blood circulation and lowers blood pressure, which is helpful in the treatment of cuts, bruises, and other skin conditions.
 The Zao Onsen in Yamagata Prefecture could be one of the most popular Sulfate Onsen.

 With the bubbling hot water covering the body, the carbonated onsen is believed to be effective in lowering blood pressure without straining the heart, as well as having beauty-enhancing effects.
 Only 0.6% of all onsens in Japan belong to this category, and the most famous area for it is Nagayu Onsen in Oita Prefecture.